efirestone/hassle/.github/issue_template.md

 Please describe in short terms the actual behavior of your code.

 ## Environment
-Please tell us what version of Khome and Home Assistant is related to this issue.
+Please tell us what version of Hassemble and Home Assistant were used when you experienced the issue.

 ## Short, Self Contained, Correct (Compilable), Example
 Please try to make the problem reproducible by providing a [SSCCE](http://sscce.org/) as code.